Overview: Hybrid Piezoelectric MEMS/NEMS for Advanced Sensing and Wireless Communications

 4. V. Rajaram, Z. Qian, S. Kang, C. Cassella, N. McGruer and M. Rinaldi, “Microelectromechanical Detector of Infrared Spectral Signatures with Near-Zero Standby Power Consumption”, Proceedings of the 19th International Conference on Solid-State Sensors, Actuators and Microsystems (Transducers 2017), Kaohsiung, Taiwan, June 18-22, 2017, pp. 846-849.

-5. V. Rajaram, Z. Qian, S. Kang, N. McGruer and M. Rinaldi, “Threshold Scaling of Near-Zero Power Micromechanical Photoswitches Using Bias Voltage”, Proceedings of the IEEE Sensors 2017, Glasgow, Scotland UK, October 29 – November 1, 2017, in press.
+5. V. Rajaram, Z. Qian, S. Kang, N. McGruer and M. Rinaldi, “Threshold Scaling of Near-Zero Power Micromechanical Photoswitches Using Bias Voltage”, Proceedings of the IEEE Sensors 2017, Glasgow, Scotland UK, October 29 – November 1, 2017.

-6. V. Rajaram, Z. Qian, S. Kang, N. McGruer and M. Rinaldi, “MEMS-Based Near-Zero Power Infrared Wireless Sensor Node”, Proceedings of the 31st IEEE International Conference on Micro Electro Mechanical Systems (MEMS 2018), Belfast, UK, 21-25 January 2018, in press.
+6. V. Rajaram, Z. Qian, S. Kang, N. McGruer and M. Rinaldi, “MEMS-Based Near-Zero Power Infrared Wireless Sensor Node”, Proceedings of the 31st IEEE International Conference on Micro Electro Mechanical Systems (MEMS 2018), Belfast, UK, 21-25 January 2018.

 2. On-chip Reconfigurable Micro-Acoustic Radio Frequency Filters and Multiplexers for LTE Carrier Aggregation